How to Stay Actually Anonymous Online (Not Just Kinda)

 Anonymous accounts require anonymous creation.
 A Gmail account created on your home IP, on your phone, after signing into your Apple ID, is not anonymous — Google, Apple, and your ISP all have records.
 Anonymous account creation requires Tor, a throwaway device or browser profile, payment via cryptocurrency bought with cash, and no linkage to any existing accounts.

-Actually, scratch that — most people will never need this level of separation.
+To be clear — most people will never need this level of separation.
 But knowing what real anonymity requires clarifies what ordinary privacy tools actually provide.
 A VPN hides your IP from websites.
 Tor hides your IP from everyone and protects against traffic analysis.
 Browser hardening reduces fingerprinting.
 Operational discipline prevents the human errors that defeat all of it.
 Use the appropriate level for your actual situation.

 Check What Your IP and Browser Reveal